veltzer/pypathutil/README.md

 functions to implement all of this but this package is still my best suggestion for people who want a solid foundation (bash can not be called solid).

+## Using pypathutil API

+You can, of course, use pypathutil for it's API as a python module.
+It's quite intuitive.

+Mark Veltzer <mark.veltzer@gmail.com>